 PV: I advise on matters of BVI and Cayman Islands law with respect to banking & finance, corporate and restructuring transactions.
 I am based in our office in Hong Kong, but offshore law knows no boundaries and my clients are international in nature.
 I predominantly act for financial institutions, listed companies, private equity and venture capital investors and other corporate clients with a presence in Asia.

 LS: Can you share more about your background?

-PV: I’m Swedish by birth and trained as a UK solicitor at Sidley Austin in London, prior to relocating to Jersey in the Channel Islands to pursue a career at an international offshore law firm.
+PV: I started my career at Sidley Austin in London, prior to relocating to Jersey in the Channel Islands to join an international offshore law firm.
 I was then seconded to Hong Kong in 2015 and have practised BVI and Cayman Islands law ever since.
-My focus has always been on a mix of banking & finance, corporate and restructuring matters – this keeps the work interesting and varied.
+My focus has consistently been on a mix of banking & finance, corporate and restructuring matters which makes the work interesting and varied.

 PV: I am passionate about my role and enjoy developing lasting relationships with clients.
-I think that providing commercially focused and responsive advice goes a long way in this market.
-I continue to believe that this is why I was recognized as a leading offshore lawyer in Asian Legal Business’ Offshore Client Choice List 2021.
-I appreciate the time that my clients took to provide such positive feedback because we are, as a firm, committed to exceeding client expectations and providing responsive and high-quality service.
+I appreciate the time that my clients took to provide such positive feedback because we are, as a firm, deeply committed to exceeding client expectations and providing responsive and high-quality service.
 Being commercially focused also goes a long way in this market.

-LS: From those which you can disclose, what do you think are the most interesting or challenging client matters that you have worked on?
+LS: From those which you can disclose, what do you think are the most challenging client matters that you have worked on?

 PV: A couple of deals come to mind, including the financing of the privatization of Global Logistic Properties, which was Singapore’s largest M&A deal on record and Asia’s largest private equity buyout at the time of the transaction, the restructuring of nearly 17 billion yuan in offshore debt involving around 70 offshore vehicles in connection with certain notes issued by the Kaisa Group, the acquisition of Trans Maldivian Airways by a consortium led by Bain Capital and the financing of Dolphin Square involving around 500 offshore SPVs.
 These were all large, cross-border transactions that were heavily negotiated and complex in nature.
-My greatest regret is being unable to attend the closing festivities for the latter transaction in the Maldives!
+I also advised China Shipbuilding Industry Corporation on its first ever ship lease financing which is memorable.

 LS: What types of transactions have you recently been asked to advise on?

-LS: Are there any other developments and/or trends in the Hong Kong legal market that you see over the next 6 months?
+LS: Lastly, are there any other developments and/or trends in the legal market in Asia that you see over the next 6 to 12 months?

-PV: Arguably in large part due to the Covid-19 pandemic, support for environmental, social and corporate governance issues continue to be adopted by many funds, international corporations and financial institutions.
-Owing to this trend, we are expecting more Asian private equity funds to require their portfolio companies to report on ESG issues and Asian LPs to develop an ESG investing policy for private equity.
+PV: Arguably in large part due to the prolonged nature of the Covid-19 pandemic, support for environmental, social and corporate governance issues has continued to be adopted by many funds, international corporations and financial institutions.
 This is in addition to the significant growth of sustainability linked loans and green bonds across the region, as well as the harmonization of “green standards”.
 Offshore vehicles continue to be attractive in green financing transactions despite the fact that greenwashing continues to be a concern.